 Improving software accessibility can help companies reach a larger customer base.
 Research shows a hidden market worth billions of dollars if accessibility needs are met.

-Accessible websites are more useful for all customers, have better SEO, and reduce customer acquisition cost.
-Features like high color contrast helps everyone in bright light, and keyboard navigation helps complete tasks, faster.
+Accessible websites are more useful for all customers, have better SEO, and reduce customer acquisition costs.
+Features like high color contrast help everyone in bright light, and keyboard navigation helps complete tasks, faster.

 Legal risk is an important motivation for fixing accessibility debt.
 The first software accessibility lawsuit was in 2000 against Bank of America, and in 2019, the Supreme Court ruled against Domino’s Pizza.
 In 2020, legal cases increased 23% to 3550 total cases and lawsuits have increased more than 50% during covid-19.

 How to Improve Accessibility

 Pave’s proven strategy was developed at Google and deployed successfully at Indeed.

 Fixing accessibility debt means using the WCAG (Web Content Accessibility Guidelines) to prioritize, identify, document, and repair issues in your current site or app.

 Accessibility compliance is an ongoing project, and the guidelines, legal definition, and risk change every year.
 Companies need to continuously educate their teams on accessibility, and implement a proactive plan to prevent future risks through: